Rolfff/rh_majordomo/README.md

 ### Layout
 - Copy the templateRootPath files to use your own layout and style.
-- Override the templateRootPath in your template constants..
+- Override the templateRootPath in your template constants.
-`plugin.tx_rhmajordomo_feplugin.view.templateRootPath = EXT:rh_majordomo/Resources/Private/Templates/`
+   - `plugin.tx_rhmajordomo_feplugin.view.templateRootPath = EXT:rh_majordomo/Resources/Private/Templates/`
 - Edit the template files as you like.

 ### Composer
 Install via Composer

 `composer require rh/rh-majordomo`

 `./vendor/bin/typo3 extension:activate rh_majordomo`

 ## Collaboration
 Please feel free to help me with the maintenance and development.
 I am thankful for any cooperation.